 by Barry Keate

-Over the last two years we have improved upon the standardized extract by increasing the concentration and potency of the individual components.
-Our ginkgo is now considered so unique to have been awarded US Trademark protection under the name Ginkgo Max 26/7®.
+Since 2013 we have improved upon the standardized extract by increasing the concentration and potency of the individual components.
+Our ginkgo is now considered so unique and proprietary as to have been awarded US Trademark protection under the name Ginkgo Max 26/7®.

 I will explain below just why our 26/7 extract is so important for your tinnitus versus the industry standard 24/6 ginkgo.